OneConnect Financial Technology

-As of June 30, 2020, OneConnect had served all of China’s major banks, 99% of its city commercial banks, and 53% of its insurance companies.
+As of June 30, 2020, OneConnect had served all of China's major banks, 99% of its city commercial banks, and 53% of its insurance companies.
 In the same year, it was added to the FTSE Global Equity Index Series.

 In September 2018, the ALFA intelligent ABS platform was launched.
+In November 2023, Lufax acquired Ping An OneConnect Bank (Hong Kong) from OneConnect Financial for HK$933 million.